 In the future, sources of funds for liquidity may include additional MSR financing, warehouse agreements, securitizations and the issuance of equity or debt securities, when feasible.
-During the year ended December 31, 2017, we completed offerings of our common stock and our Series A Preferred Stock which resulted in approximately \$81.2 million and \$57.9 million, respectively, of net proceeds which have been invested in Agency RMBS.
-In June 2018, we completed an additional offering of our common stock which resulted in approximately \$53.6 million of net proceeds which have been invested in RMBS.
 In February 2019, we completed an offering of our Series B Preferred Stock which resulted in net proceeds of approximately \$48.4 million which have been invested in RMBS.
-Net proceeds from sales pursuant to both the Series A ATM Program and the Common Stock ATM Program are also available for general corporate purposes, including investment in RMBS.
-The Company anticipates that a significant portion of the paydowns of these RMBS will be deployed into the acquisition of MSRs.
-The Company may also sell certain of these RMBS and deploy the net proceeds from such sales to the extent necessary to fund the purchase price of MSRs.
+Net proceeds from sales pursuant to both the Series A ATM Program and the Common Stock ATM Program are available for general corporate purposes, including investment in RMBS.
+The Company anticipates that a significant portion of the paydowns of RMBS will be deployed into the acquisition of MSRs.
+The Company may also sell certain RMBS and deploy the net proceeds from such sales to the extent necessary to fund the purchase price of MSRs.

 Our primary uses of funds are the payment of interest, management fees, outstanding commitments, other operating expenses, investments in new or replacement assets and the repayment of borrowings, as well as dividends.
+We may also use capital resources to repurchase additional shares of common stock under our stock repurchase program when we believe such repurchases are appropriate the stock is trading at a significant discount to net asset value.
 We seek to maintain adequate cash reserves and other sources of available liquidity to meet any margin calls resulting from decreases in value related to a reasonably possible (in the opinion of management) change in interest rates.